 Western New York Workforce Training Center

 On July 15, 2015, Governor Andrew M. Cuomo unveiled plans for the $44 million Western New York Workforce Training Center, a new hub which will focus primarily on training for careers in the advanced manufacturing and energy sectors.
 The training center will be funded with $29 million from the Buffalo Billion and $15 million from the New York Power Authority.
-It will co-locate two training facilities: an Advance Manufacturing Training Center and a Utility of the Future & Clean Energy Training Center.

 In February 2016, the City of Buffalo Planning Board approved the Northland Corridor Redevelopment Project’s site plan for Phase I development, specifically including the Workforce Training Center, and made a finding under the State Environmental Quality Review Act that there will be no significant environmental impacts associated with the redevelopment of the entire 35-acre site.
 Achieving this milestone allows this initial phase of the project to advance to the process of final architectural and engineering design, construction documents and cost estimates for the proposed remediation and building rehabilitation necessary to accommodate the new Workforce Training Center.